cloudpresser/press-cli/boilerplate/README.md

 ## Quick Start

-The Ignite boilerplate project's structure will look similar to this:
+The press boilerplate project's structure will look similar to this:

 ```
-ignite-project
+press-project
 ├── app
 │   ├── components
 │   ├── i18n